chris-noriega14/BackboneX/README.md

 * User can sign up for an account or login if they already have an account to view all exercises.
 * User can only view a full list of different exercises only if they are logged in.
-* User can add exercises to their personalized “my exercise list” page.
+* User can add/delete exercises to their personalized “My List” page.

 # Table of Contents